 Are Carpenter Bees Good for Anything?

-Most people consider carpenter bees as pests as they are named after their ability of drilling holes in any wood structure.
+Most people consider carpenter bees as pests as they are named after their ability to drill holes in any wood structure.
 Their strong jaws are powerful enough to create holes in wood and create their nests.

-This misunderstanding causes people to believe that carpenter bees are completely useless.
+This fact lends support to people’s belief that carpenter bees are completely useless.
 However, this is not true.

 Despite the damage that these bees can create, if these bees are good for anything, they are still excellent pollinators.
 This is an important role that these bees contribute to the ecosystem.